Today I want to talk about something that I know is on a lot of your minds:

 Stay tuned there’s going to be much more content on this stuff.

-This Month, June 18th specifically we are kicking off the next Heyday Challenge.
+This Month we are kicking off the next Heyday Challenge.

 It will be a fat-loss challenge designed to help any of you struggling to achieve staggering results quickly.
 Yes time to get ripped and toned.